Pangeamt/sequence_transfer/README.md

 ## Sequences & transfers
 Transfering annotations between BERT and Moses tokens or between BERT tokens and the text source requires a kind of "mapping".
-Thoses "mappings" are called transfers in the Sequence Transfer library.
+Thoses "mappings" are called transfers in the this library.

 A transfer operates over sequences: sequences of chars or sequences of tokens.